keptn/lifecycle-toolkit/docs/blog/posts/multi-stage-delivery-using-gitops.md

 of the `KeptnAppContext` was used to create references to deployment traces of a previous stage when promoting a new version of a service from one stage to the next.

+We hope the example in this blog post gives you some inspiration on how you could implement Keptn into your continuous delivery workflow.
+If you would like to try out Keptn and its capabilities yourself, feel free to head over to the [Keptn docs](https://lifecycle.keptn.sh/docs/) and follow the guides to [install Keptn](https://lifecycle.keptn.sh/docs/install/).
+We also appreciate any feedback and are always happy to support you with any questions you might have.